 Sure, it serves absolutely no purpose, but it’s an impressively detailed replica of an AT-ST. An excellent addition to any sci-fi themed park area, and essential for any Star Wars builds.

 As we all know, every theme park in the world has a Wild West-themed area full of wooden coasters and creepy animatronic prospectors.
 This building is an ideal asset for fleshing out such areas, and a great bit of scenery to distract visitors from lengthy queues.

-This homage to one of the worst films of the 90s is probably the most bizarre creation on the Steam Workshop.
-Not because it’s a giant steampunk spider, but because someone with the ability and tools to make anything, made the CGI monstrosity from Wild Wild West.
+This homage to one of the worst films of the ’90s is probably the most bizarre creation on the Steam Workshop.
+Not because it’s a giant steampunk spider, but because someone with the ability and tools to make anything chose to make this, the CGI monstrosity from Wild Wild West.

 Princess Amelie’s Castle

 Putting some of these buildings to shame by virtue of its size and complexity, Princess Amelie’s Castle is a stunning build that houses a couple of shops, and a special area for a Princess Amelie entertainer.
 2,000 pieces might seem excessive for a couple of shops, but whether you use it as the focal point of your park, or a distant piece of scenery, it’s fantasy-themed brilliance through and through.

 A simple build, but one no self-respecting Tolkienite would be without, this loving recreation of Hobbit Hole looks right at home in any fantasy-themed park.